Hoarding Behavior Program

 Questions I Should Consider

-• Do you find it challenging to discard or let go of things?
+• Do I find it challenging to discard or let go of things?

-• Do you have difficulty passing up a bargain, freebie, yard sale or reading material?
+• Do I have difficulty passing up a bargain, freebie, yard sale or reading material?

-• Are your rooms unusable for their intended purpose?
+• Are my rooms unusable for their intended purpose?

-• Are you embarrassed for others to see the amount of stuff you own?
+• Am I embarrassed for others to see the amount of stuff you own?

-• Are you in financial or housing trouble because of your possessions?
+• Am I in financial or housing trouble because of my possessions?

-• Could your items pose a health, safety, or fire hazard?
+• Could my items pose a health, safety, or fire hazard?

 This program serving the community is funded by the City of San Francisco’s Department of Disability and Aging Services.